offscale/fig_redis/SECURITY.md

 Recommend downloading this file out-of-band, verifying, then using it.
 Or adding a new issue to request re-run of CMake to get the latest version info without aforementioned security risk.

 Relying on non-binary held hashes and download links means they become only a verification and not a security measure.

+* actually, the PGP key of the commit hash needs to be verified and that should give pretty-good security for this scenario.
+TODO: This